feslima/metacontrol/docs/html/_sources/gui/load_sim_tab.rst.txt

    classifying your variables in *Metacontrol* - Output Variables.

 ..
 IMPORTANT::
-    To create aliases in *Metacontrol*, only alphanumeric characters are allowed.
+    To create aliases in *Metacontrol*, only lower case alphanumeric characters are allowed.

 If you forgot something from you model (a stream name, block, etc.), You can show the simulator GUI (Aspen Plus)